Lady Blackhawk

-Lady Blackhawk is an alias used by three fictional comic book characters appearing in American comic books.
+Lady Blackhawk is an alias used by three characters appearing in American comic books.
 The first, Zinda Blake, was introduced in a DC Comics publication in 1959 (Blackhawk #133); the second, Natalie Reed, appeared in a DC Comics title in 1988.
 The third, as-yet-unnamed, Lady Blackhawk debuted in a DC Comics title in 2011.
 All three characters were aviators and soldiers.

 Reed has not appeared since the 1992 one-shot special; Blake was more recently a regular character in the Birds of Prey comic book from 2004 to 2009, and from 2010 to 2011.
 The third Lady Blackhawk appears in the Blackhawks comic.

 Zinda Blake

 Character history

 Zinda Blake, the first published Lady Blackhawk, is a fictional DC Comics character.
 She was introduced in Blackhawk #133 (February 1959).
 The Quality Comics characters were purchased by DC Comics and DC published Blackhawk from #108.

 Military Comics #20 (July 1943) featured a story about a woman who attempts to become the first woman member of the Blackhawks, who looks, sounds and behaves much like Zinda Blake, although she does not divulge her name, and never calls herself Lady Blackhawk.
 In the story, she flies to Blackhawk Island, declares herself part of the team, and helps the Blackhawks on a mission behind German lines.
 Ultimately, she rescues Blackhawk himself.